Perspective | The hunt for fall TV brings a last gasp of new shows and — perhaps at long last — a shift in old habits

 Foreign-made content is another fine answer to a crisis of supply and demand — and a bit of a victory lap for all the many, many viewers who have long believed that even the most mediocre foreign-made dramas and comedies are always better than American-made TV.
 (The sudden rise of foreign TV shows reminds me of one of my favorite TV guessing games, whenever there’s something curiously askew about a show’s ephemeral feeling: Is it Canadian?)

 To be honest, I sort of like not knowing what will be on in another few months.
-Life in TV land was too already too dependent on predictable ideas and scheduling decisions, and it showed, starting with the notion of having “seasons” in an era when people discover TV in their own way, at their own pace.
+Life in TV land was already too dependent on predictable ideas and scheduling decisions, and it showed, starting with the notion of having “seasons” in an era when people discover TV in their own way, at their own pace.
 Understanding that billions of advertising dollars are at stake, it’s clear that there is no longer a compelling reason to perform the ritual dances of the fall season — adhering to an outmoded time table that lends itself to ho-hum programming.

 It’s also good that the spigot has been turned off to a trickle, particularly at a moment of social and political upheaval.
 It gives the smartest people in the business an opportunity to stop and reconsider their choices, to rescind some offers while making new ones: What stories should be on TV that often aren’t?
 What kind of characters are viewers hoping to see?
 How can law-and-order dramas get better at addressing systemic injustice?
 Who says average Americans will only watch shows about average Americans?

 For too long, TV has been able to do things the way it always did them — habits that might make safe business-sense but resist the potential for better, more inclusive storytelling.
-Now that the pandemic has proved that the medium is a vital diversion when the rest of the world shuts down, the industry should take this opportunity to shed what’s left of its old skin — not only in terms of content, but with traditional scheduling, also episode lengths and everything else.
+Now that the pandemic has proved that the medium is a vital diversion when the rest of the world shuts down, the industry should take this opportunity to shed what’s left of its old skin — not only in terms of content, but with traditional scheduling, episode lengths and everything else.

 Maybe this is the last fall TV preview I’ll ever need to write.
 Wouldn’t that be a nice start to a revolution?